The Securitisation Law Review: France

 ii The merits of a specific legal framework

-The need for such a legal framework arose in order to remove certain obstacles that could hinder the implementation of securitisation transactions governed by French law or involving French assets.
+The need for such a legal framework arose to remove certain obstacles that could hinder the implementation of securitisation transactions governed by French law or involving French originators or French assets.
 Some of the main drivers for an ad hoc regime include:

 - a specific vehicle engaged in securitisation or financing transactions must first be authorised to carry on its activity without infringing upon the monopoly of credit institutions (since, in particular, the acquisition of unmatured receivables and the granting of loans, which is authorised to OTs, otherwise falls under the monopoly of credit institutions);9 OTs thus benefit from a derogation10 to carry out those activities;

 - it was therefore imperative to have a vehicle that did not expose investors, other creditors and stakeholders to the risk of bankruptcy (as to which see below), and that was sufficiently flexible and secure;